electron/electron/docs/development/debugging-instructions-macos.md

   tail calls, and other compiler optimizations.

 * **Xcode**: In addition to Xcode, also install the Xcode command line tools.
-  They include LLDB, the default debugger in Xcode on Mac OS X. It supports debugging C, Objective-C and C++ on the desktop and iOS devices and simulator.
+  They include LLDB, the default debugger in Xcode on macOS.
+It supports debugging C, Objective-C and C++ on the desktop and iOS devices and simulator.

 * **.lldbinit**: Create or edit `~/.lldbinit` to allow Chromium code to be properly source-mapped.